danielm322/gtsrb_classifier/log_experiments_training.md

 ### Results

-The previous experiments were carried out enabling `Dropblock2D` and adding a scheduler to it.
-However the dropblock probability `drop_prob=0.0` remained unchanged by error.
+The previous experiments were carried out enabling `DropBlock2D` and adding a scheduler to it.
+However, the dropblock probability `drop_prob=0.0` remained unchanged by error.
 Therefore, all the previous experiments did not include dropout regularization.

 ## Experiments log 21/04/2023